 As for intro and outro, the reason they’re written in brackets rather than as letters is because they’re not repeated and they don’t always follow part length.
 Sometimes the outro is just a repetition of a proper part, in which case you can write it as either.

 There are many different ways to end a piece.
 Arguably the most common is sustained harmony, as in Far Horizons.
-The last chord progression is resolved and then held, slowly fading out, possibly with minor embellishments.
+The last chord progression is resolved and then held, slowly fading out, possibly with some small embellishments.

 Another way is to repeat an earlier part in a conclusory fashion.
 Note that the repeated part should not be the chorus.